 Other Interesting Area Attractions

-**Disclosure: Our trip was supported by the Holmes County Chamber of Commerce & Tourism Bureau which paid or waived some of our food, lodging, and attraction costs in order to review the destination; however, this article contains only our own honest thoughts and opinions.**
+**Disclosure: One of our trips to Holmes County was supported by the Holmes County Chamber of Commerce & Tourism Bureau which paid or waived some of our food, lodging, and attraction costs in order to review the destination; however, this article contains only our own honest thoughts and opinions.**